GoodnessJames/monty/README.md

 In addition, we are going compile these source codes into object files for more easy intepretation.

 We used unordered data structure(LIFO) to demonstrate how data can be manipulated.
+Some of these functions are going to be recursive as we will demonstrate using nop.

+We will also demonstrate practucally how to allocate, store, and free memory space for more functionalities.

+This project allows user to perform push, pall, pint, pop, swap, add and nop.
+This will demonstrate basic functionality of a stack machine and show how simpke operations can be performed pn a stack in C programming.